 In the present day, Avery Stafford returns home to South Carolina where her father is undergoing intensive treatment for cancer.
 A successful lawyer, Avery is being groomed to take over her father’s seat in the Senate but a chance encounter at a senior care facility has her questioning everything she once believed in.
 Who is May Crandall and why does she think Avery is her relative?
 Intrigued, Avery does her own research and is horrified when she discovers a tragic tale of how poor children were sold to wealthy families all over the country.

-After years of uneasiness regarding Tann and her orphanage, an investigation was finally begun in 1950 and that’s when authorities realised Tann was operating an illegal adoption ring.
-Tann had been careful to destroy much of the paperwork over the years, arguing it was essential to maintain the privacy of her clients, however secret bank accounts were discovered proving Tann had been paying off a judge to process the adoptions.
+After years of suspicion, an investigation was finally begun in 1950 and that’s when authorities realised Tann was operating an illegal adoption ring.
+Tann had been careful to destroy much of the paperwork over the years, arguing it was essential to maintain the privacy of her clients, however secret bank accounts were discovered proving Tann had been paying a judge to process the adoptions.
 When the scandal broke, hundreds of parents began the painful process of trying to discover what had happened to their children, while adopted children sought to be reunited with their birth parents.
 Sadly, not all the children lived long enough to be adopted and it is believed hundreds may have died due to a combination of abuse and neglect.

 While the Foss children are fictional, their plight at the orphanage was very real and makes for heartbreaking reading.
 Rill is a courageous character whose main focus is to keep her siblings safe while plotting their escape but she is forced to watch as her siblings are taken away one by one.
 The story is told in the dual narrative format with Rill the narrator of the 1939 chapters, and although the children are all given different names, it is easy to work out May Crandall is actually Rill.
 The mystery is how Avery Stafford’s grandmother, Judy, fits into the picture and the reader is strung along for most of the novel before that part is revealed.
 It did get quite frustrating at times because just when it seemed we were about to learn everything, something else would happen and we’d be back to square one.